This country-specific Q&A provides an overview to merger control laws and regulations that may occur in India.

 - actual and potential level of competition through imports in the market;

-- extent of barriers to entry in the market;
+- extent of barriers to entry into the market;

 - level of combination in the market;